 When weight is your top concern, this is the bag.
 The Tanager exists due to requests from PCT and Appalachian Trail thru hikers.
 It uses the lightest 950+ down, Pertex Quantum ultralight fabric, and forgoes a zipper and hood to pare down its weight down to a crazy light 18.6 oz.
 Of course you’ll need to combine this with a hooded jacket in lower temps, which you’ll likely be carrying already.

-The Merlin Ul 30 is another ultralight wonder bag weighing practically the same as the Megalight at 1 lb 7 oz but having a slightly slimmer (and more efficient) cut.
+The Hummingbird Ul 30 is another ultralight wonder bag weighing practically the same as the Megalite at 1 lb 7 oz but having a slightly slimmer (and more efficient) cut.
 This bag is super warm with high lofting 900+ fill down.
-The Osprey is a relaxed fitting version while the wider Kestrel is the best choice for the stoutest builds.
-My 12 yr old Merlin still keeps me cozy on summer nights into the 30’s F and the new version uses improved latest tech materials.
+The Swallow is a more relaxed and wider fitting version that’s very popular.
+My 14 yr old FF Merlin (which is the precursor to the Hummingbird UL 30) still keeps me cozy on summer nights into the upper 30’s F and the new version uses improved materials.

 A super comfy 30 degree bag with premium 850+ fill down weighing in at 1 lb 8 oz.
 This bag has a little roomier cut that will be comfortable for a wide range of backpackers.
 As usual Western Mountaineering reports conservative warmth ratings; this bag could be used in even lower temps (depending on the individual).